less/less-docs/content/usage/plugins.md

 For Plugin Authors
 --------------------------

-Less supports some entry points that allow an author to integrate with less.
+Less supports some entry points that allow an author to integrate with it.
 We may add some more in the future.

 The plugin itself has a very simple signature, like this
 ```js